OpenBB-finance/OpenBB/website/content/bot/reference/discord/government/contracts.md

 # contracts

-Displays Top 15 Government contracts by amount for all tickers or for a specific ticker.
+This command will allow the user to retrieve the top 15 government contracts by amount, either for all tickers or for a specific ticker.
+For example, if the user uses the command "/gov contracts ticker:GE" they will retrieve the top 15 government contracts by amount for General Electric.

 ### Usage